 Text copied to clipboard!

-• Can you describe your experience with field research and data analysis?
+• Can you describe your previous experience conducting field research on marine mammals?

-• Can you provide an example of a successful conservation project you were involved in?
+• Can you provide an example of how your research has contributed to marine mammal conservation efforts?